ModuleBase

 } // namespace aimrt

-Regarding these virtual interfaces, the explanations are as follows:
+Regarding these virtual interfaces, the descriptions are as follows:

 ModuleInfo Info()

-: Used by AimRT to obtain module information, including module name, version, etc.;AimRT calls the
+: Used by AimRT to obtain module information, including module name, module version, etc.;AimRT calls the

 Info